 Q: What is rush?

-Rush is a time in the beginning of each semester where interested participants, called “rushees”, get to learn more about the sorority, as well as being able to get to know the sisters better through events hosted by us.
+Rush is a time in the beginning of each semester where interested participants, called “rushees”, get to learn more about the sorority, and also get to know the sisters better through events hosted by us.
 These events are fun, a great way to meet new people, and completely non-obligatory and free.
 We encourage and welcome anyone who is even slightly interested to come out and see what we’re all about!

 Q: What are the benefits to joining alpha Kappa Delta Phi?